9 Types of Owls in Massachusetts

 They are widespread throughout the eastern US and as far north as Canada.

-The types of owls in Massachusetts range have grown recently, and now the Pacific Northwest is home to their populations.
-Throughout their entire lives, they stay put.
+The types of owls in Massachusetts’ range have grown recently, and now their populations are in the Pacific Northwest.
+They stay put throughout their entire lives.

 3. Short-eared Owl